challsted/dotfiles/README.md

 By Request, I have created some "[templates_dotfiles][template_dotfiles]".
 If you could rather use them.
 These files have no plugins, and a lot less "personalized" stuff in them, they are designed to be used a spring board to jump start you into a customized set of files.

-## Need To Move ALL of this section

-If you want to use ZSH you will need to download [Oh-My-ZSH][zsh] for pieces of my config

-If you are using vim, please download [vim-plug][plug] by following the instructions on his github.

-[TMux Plugin Manager][tpm] is needed if you want to use my TMux Files.
-You don't NEED it, but you'll want it and once you realise what it offers, its very very helpful.
-Requires that your 'tmux' version is 1.9 or higher.

 ## Pre-Installation

 Obviously, if you want to use any of the tools below, you will need to have it installed, any of its dependencies, as well as any extras I list and there dependencies.